-More than 20 emergency vehicles responded to a multi-car collision near the interchange of Mounts Road in the southbound lanes of Interstate 5 on Monday.
+More than 20 emergency vehicles responded to a trucking accident involving multiple vehicles near the interchange of Mounts Road in the southbound lanes of Interstate 5 on Monday.

 This collision reportedly caused southbound lanes of I-5 to be stopped for nearly 10 hours, as first responders and investigators tried to clean up the wreckage and identify any contributing factors that may have led to the accident